mono789/IA_UdeA_FlightPredict/README.md

 - `SCHEDULED_TIME`
 - `ELAPSED_TIME`

+In any case, there is an example within the folder that shows the structure to follow for constructing the `train.csv` file.

 **Steps:**

 1. In the terminal, navigate to the project folder and run the following command to make predictions: